Find Cheap Homeowners Insurance Quotes in Your Area

-Although natural disaster insurance isn't an actual policy that you can purchase, your homeowners insurance already protects your property from wind and rainstorms, accumulating snow, and fire.
+Natural disaster insurance isn't an actual type of policy that you can purchase.
+However, your homeowners insurance already protects your property from wind and rainstorms, accumulating snow, and fire.
 Your homeowners insurance even extends its protection to extreme natural disasters like tornadoes, wildfires, volcanic eruptions, falling meteorites, and blizzards.

 What disasters aren't covered by homeowners insurance?

-Your homeowners insurance probably has notable exclusions for flooding and earth movements — and depending on where you live, you might face limited coverage if hail damages your property.
-Fortunately, there are usually other coverage options available if you think you live in an area that's more exposed to these types of natural disasters.
+Your homeowners insurance probably has notable exclusions for flooding and earth movements.
+Depending on where you live, you might also face limited coverage if hail damages your property.
+Fortunately, there are usually other coverage options available if you live in an area that's more exposed to these types of natural disasters.

 Flood damage and mudflows are frequently excluded from coverage by home insurers, so you'll have to purchase a flood insurance policy through the National Flood Insurance Program (NFIP) to receive protection.
 The NFIP, a federal program that collects research on flood damage in the U.S., works through private insurers to provide you with federally-sponsored flood insurance.